Alpel99/skyrama/README.md

 1. Option to enable/disable to land planes from buddies
 1. Set a ratio from your planes to buddy planes landed
 1. Option to enable/disable to activate the tower to receive planes
+1. Option to move over the rings multiple times after each other (trying to fix first issue)

 ## Known Issues

 1. Sometimes not everything from the loot on the ring is collected (does pick everything up on second try)
+1. Sometimes tries to collect from rings that are not there (just takes uesless time)
 1. Unpack/pack is registering with the same template (not really an issue)